beritou/gatling-101-mirrored/README.md

     sbt "test-only github.checker.GitHubSearchCheckerSimulation"

+### github.extra

+For when you want to write some plain old Scala outside the confines of the Gatling DSL.

+    sbt "test-only github.extra.GitHubSearchExtraSimulation"

 ### Local development - Login load test (must be done first to generate session tokens)

 1. From terminal execute